VinAIResearch/Blur2Blur/README.md

 ## Results :trophy:
 For more interactive results, you can take a look at my project page: https://zero1778.github.io/blur2blur/

+## License

+The PhoneCraft dataset is licensed under the permissive license **BSD 3-Clause**.

+The source code of the Blur2Blur algorithm is licensed under the **GPLv3** licence.

 ## Acknowledgments
 We would like to extend our gratitude to the following implementations for their contributions to the development of Blur2Blur: